Rob Davis (comics): Profile

 In the late 1970s, Davis contributed comic strips to the fanzine BEM.
 Davis' next strips were seen in the self-published Slang comic, which he published with Sean Longcroft in the period 1989–1992.

-Davis' first professional work was on the association football comic Roy of the Rovers, when it was relaunched by Fleetway Publications as a monthly title in 1993.
+Davis' first professional work was on the association football comic magazine Roy of the Rovers, when it was relaunched by Fleetway Publications as a monthly title in 1993.
 (The original title had concluded in March 1993 with Roy Race having crashed his private helicopter; readers were left not knowing if he was alive or dead.)
 In September 1993, Roy awoke from a coma to find his famous left foot amputated after the crash.
 The new Roy was 'Delroy' of the Rovers, Paul "Delroy" Ntende, a ragamuffin who played for Nigeria.
 The new approach by Davis and editor Stuart Green was committed to the Kick Racism Out of Football Campaign.
 Davis also designed posters for the campaign featuring Delroy and Rocky.
 The strip itself dealt with issues of racism in the game, among other subjects.
 Green and Davis introduced many other innovations.
 Among these, he split the history of Roy Race into three generations of Race: grandfather, father, and son.
 In addition to the monthly stories in Roy of the Rovers, Davis drew another Roy strip in Shoot magazine as a two-page spread every week.
 Many of the changes made during Green and Davis' tenure on the strip were dropped in later revamps of the magazine.

 Davis went to work for 2000 AD, drawing Judge Dredd Lawman of the Future, a child-friendly Judge Dredd spin-off based on the 1995 film.

 Davis then became disenchanted with comics, pursuing a career as an illustrator, before returning as a comics writer on "Bus Stop", "The Woman Who Sold the World" and "The Widow's Curse", published in Doctor Who Magazine.
 He worked on a number of other stories for Doctor Who Magazine solely as an artist, rather than a writer.

 Davis submitted a four-page comic strip to a 2010 graphic short story competition sponsored by The Observer.
 Although the submission, entitled "How I Built My Father," failed to win, it generated interest and Davis returned to comics with another short strip for the anthology Solipsistic Pop.